 I've always admired the bright colors, delicate line art and psychedelic patterns of the work of Marleen Weijman aka WomanWithAGun.
 Although I've done line art myself in the past, I always wanted to create a bold colored piece myself.
 So today's tutorial is influenced by these elements in Marleen's work.

-I've chosen my stock image and drawn some aviator style sunglasses in Photoshop.
+I've chosen my stock image (no longer available) and drawn some aviator style sunglasses in Photoshop.
 Once done I've saved the image and File > Placed it onto a New Document in Illustrator.

 I've set up my layers as shown below, with the "BG" layer containing a large Rectangle (M) with a white fill covering the canvas, set to Opacity 50%.